aceunlock/aceunlock-documentation/docs/features/job-postings.md

 ### Feature 4: Create New Interview

 Click the **Create New Interview** button for full control over creating a new job posting with granular interview settings and customization options.

+For a comprehensive guide on creating job postings with full customization, see [Creating a New Job Posting](./create-new-job.md).

 ## Getting Started